 Method description

+(Add some meta-text of what this section is, and why it’s different than documentation).
+Full code documentation of the processing module can be found online [link to your cool wiki].

+Data Processing Module

-Data ProcessingShape memory alloy characterization requires acquisition of stress, strain, temperature histories.
+Shape memory alloy characterization requires acquisition of at least stress, strain, and temperature histories.
 Sometimes these histories rely on different telemetries and must be synchronized into a single data file.
-The SMA REACT pre-processing GUI extracts data from multiple inputs such as a load frame and external thermocouples and automatically synchronizes them onto the same time series.
+The SMA REACT processing module extracts data from multiple inputs such as a load frame and external thermocouples and automatically synchronizes them onto the same time series.
 With unfiltered force and displacement data, REACT can calculate strains and stresses based on various sample geometries.
 Coupling temperature, stress, and strain data, this tool can apply customizable filters and remove systematic errors within the dataset.
 The program then produces various figures to help visualize the complex shape memory alloy material behavior.
-Users can export this processed data to the next phase of the tool, Model Calibration.
+Users can export this processed data to the next module of the tool, Model Calibration.

-Model calibration
+Model Calibration Module

-Constitutive model calibration is a vital link between understanding SMA behavior and designing to exploit SMA performance.
-The inherent complexity of SMAs is an opportunity for more space- and weight-efficient assemblies, but a challenge from a design perspective.
 For many applications, selecting a particular SMA component based on transformation temperature and maximum transformation strain is insufficient; the transformation temperatures and actuation strain in the operating stress regime must be well characterized and predictable.
+Constitutive model calibration is a vital link between understanding this SMA behavior and intended performance.